bmeyer99/ai_native_programming_paradigm/memory-bank/project-roadmap.md

 5. Develop prototype migration tools for transition patterns

 ## Change Log
+- 2025-04-06 23:10: Updated with Phase 1 confidence scoring tooling completion and implementation kickoff
 - 2025-04-06 19:45: Updated with implementation strategy completion and integration
 - 2025-04-06 18:17: Updated with progress from all three specialist tracks
 - 2025-04-06 17:00: Initial roadmap established